Toufool/AutoSplit/README.md

 Please note this option cannot currently be used if you have any loop parameter `@@` greater than 1 in any image.

 ### Loop Split Images
+If this option is enabled, when the last split meets the threshold and splits, AutoSplit will loop back to the first split image and continue comparisons.
 If this option is disabled, when the last split meets the threshold and splits, AutoSplit will stop running comparisons.
-If this option is enabled, when the last split meets the threshold and splits, AutoSplit will loop back to the first split image and continue comparisons.
 This option does not loop single, specific images.
 See the Custom Split Image Settings section above for this feature.

+### Auto Start On Reset
+If this option is enabled, when the reset hotkey is hit, the reset button is pressed, or the reset split image meets its threshold, AutoSplit will reset and automatically start again back at the first split image.
+If this option is disabled, when the reset hotkey is hit, the reset button is pressed, or the reset split image meets its threshold, AutoSplit will stop running comparisons.

 ### Settings

+-Settings files can be saved and opened and use the .pkl extension by using File -> Save Settings As... and File -> Load Settings.
+A settings file can be loaded upon opening AutoSplit if placed in the same directory as AutoSplit.exe.
+-For v1.4 and below, settings work differently.
 Each time AutoSplit is closed, it saves a the setting file `settings.pkl` to the directory AutoSplit.exe is located in.
-This settings file is loaded upon opening the program.
-These settings include split image directory, capture region, capture region dimensions, fps limit, threshold and pause time settings, hotkeys, "Group dummy splits when undoing/skipping" check box, and "Loop Split Images" check box.
+This settings file must be in the same directory as AutoSplit.exe and is loaded upon opening the program.
 Settings can be reloaded using the Reload Settings button.
+-The settings in the settings file include split image directory, capture region, capture region dimensions, fps limit, threshold and pause time settings, all hotkeys, "Group dummy splits when undoing/skipping" check box, "Loop Split Images" check box, and "Auto Start On Rest" check box.

 ## Known Limitations
-- Starting your timer/AutoSplit is still manual.
 - For many games, it will be difficult to find a split image for the last split of the run.
 - The window of the capture region cannot be minimized.